Nagoya University

 • General Selection

-The School assesses the foundational academic ability of applicants on the basis of standardized university entrance examinations.
-In the first round, students are evaluated on the basis of achievement tests administered by the university to determine whether they have the necessary breadth of education and knowledge; further, they are assessed through an interview to determine whether they are well suited to work as a doctor or medical researcher.
-In the second round, we conduct interview-based examinations with an emphasis on selecting applicants who possess the necessary motivation to take positions of responsibility for regional medical care within the prefecture.
+The School assesses the foundational academic ability of applicants on the basis of Common Test for University Admissions.
+In the first term examination, applicants are evaluated on the basis of achievement tests administered by the university to determine whether they have the necessary breadth of education and knowledge; further, they are assessed through an interview to determine whether they are well suited to work as a doctor or medical researcher.
+In the first term examination, we also select a quota of applicants motivated to contribute to regional medical care in Aichi Prefecture.
+In the second term examination, applicants are assessed through an interview to determine whether they are well suited to work and academic abilities as a doctor or medical researcher.

 • Entrance Examinations for Privately Funded International Students

 The School assesses whether applicants have the necessary foundational academic ability by means of a written examination, with a focus on life sciences.
-Applicants are also assessed though an interview-based examination to determine whether they have the necessary Japanese proficiency and foundational academic ability to pass the national examination for medical practitioners when they graduate.
+Applicants are also assessed through an interview-based examination to determine whether they have the necessary Japanese proficiency and foundational academic ability to pass the national examination for medical practitioners when they graduate.

 • Entrance Examinations for International Students Funded by the Japanese Government or Dispatched by an Overseas Government